DavidPopa/Neobyte-Solution-Internship/README.md

 ## Python

-First you need to have an interpretor for python [environments](https://code.visualstudio.com/docs/python/environments) To run this script you must have installed :
+First you need to have an interpretor for python [environments](https://code.visualstudio.com/docs/python/environments) Install the required packages by running the following commands in your Python project directory:

 - `pip install pandas`
 - `pip install pymongo`

-After you have all of these installed,, you can run the code
+After you have all of these installed, you can run the code

 ## Reat

-First you must have an IDE [VS Code](https://code.visualstudio.com/) After, you must install :
+First you must have an IDE [VS Code](https://code.visualstudio.com/) Install the required packages by running the following commands in your project directory:

 - `npm i react-router-dom`
 - `npm install @mui/material @emotion/react @emotion/styled`
 - `npm i axios`
 - `npm i react-icons`
 - `npm install`

 After you have all of these you just type in terminal `npm run dev` and it will give to you an local url, press it and will see the app !

 ## NodeJS

-First you must have installed [nodejs](https://nodejs.org/en) After, you must install :
+First you must have installed [nodejs](https://nodejs.org/en) Install the required packages by running the following commands in your project directory:

 - `npm install`
 - `npm npm i nodemon`